Aymerixme/25s-MatDataSci-Tohoku-HER/5-proj/project-template.md

 In this project, we focus on **predicting molecular properties from 3D molecular structures** using supervised learning with neural networks.
-We use the **DFT_all.npz** dataset, derived from DFT calculations and available through [Zenodo](https://zenodo.org/records/11164951), which contains atomic coordinates and quantum-level properties for a variety of small organic molecules.
+We use the **QM24** dataset, derived from DFT calculations and available through [Zenodo](https://zenodo.org/records/11164951), which contains atomic coordinates and quantum-level properties for a variety of small organic molecules.